ojacques/mkdocs-git-committers-plugin-2/README.md

 - `enabled` - Disables plugin if set to `False` for e.g. local builds (default: `True`)
 - `repository` - The name of the repository, e.g. 'ojacques/mkdocs-git-committers-plugin-2'
 - `branch` - The name of the branch to get contributors from.
 Example: 'master' (default)
+- `token` - A github fine-grained token for GitHub GraphQL API calls (classic tokens work too).
+The token does not need any scope: uncheck everything when creating the GitHub Token at [github.com/settings/personal-access-tokens/new](https://github.com/settings/personal-access-tokens/new), unless you access private repositories.
 - `enterprise_hostname` - For GitHub enterprise: the enterprise hostname.
 - `docs_path` - the path to the documentation folder.
 Defaults to `docs`.
 - `cache_dir` - The path which holds the authors cache file to speed up documentation builds.
 Defaults to `.cache/plugin/git-committers/`.
 The cache file is named `page-authors.json.json`.